How liftstack works

 - Pulls every recipient’s profile from your CRM platform

-- Assigns each recipient a variant per slot, recorded in a permanent assignment ledger before any email is sent
+- Assigns each recipient a variant per slot, recorded in a permanent assignment ledger before any message is sent

 - Writes the assignment to each recipient’s profile as custom properties

-- Generates a conditional template in your platform’s native syntax (Liquid, Handlebars, Velocity)
+- Generates a conditional template in your platform’s native syntax (Liquid, Handlebars, Velocity, Braze Liquid)

 Because assignments are recorded before outcomes are observed, this is a proper randomised experiment.
 You know exactly who saw what, and any difference in conversion rates is attributable to the content they saw, not to selection bias.